 Their unique cuisine reflects their belief in the value of blending various cultures and that sharing a simple meal is an act of peace and community.
 While the notion of “breaking bread” or sharing the nourishment of food as peacemaking is not a new one, the Chefs for Peace actively demonstrate how peace and goodwill-making, through shared nourishment, is a welcome and refreshing example of how this basic human need can heal and unite.

-As the holiday season comes upon us, it is good to reflect upon on our family and community celebrations can serve to nourish and foster goodwill for all.
-In this spirit, here is the Chefs for Peace recipe for Fresh Figs stuffed with Mushrooms and Pecans — something healthy and new to serve up for the holidays.
-Figs are filled with essential A and B vitamins in addition to calcium, potassium and a generous amount of fiber.
+As the holiday season comes upon us, it is good to reflect upon our family and community celebrations that can serve to nourish and foster goodwill for all.
+In this spirit, here is the Chefs for Peace recipe for Fresh Figs Stuffed with Mushrooms and Pecans — something healthy and new to serve up for the holidays.
+Figs are filled with essential A and B vitamins in addition to calcium, potassium, and a generous amount of fiber.
 Furthermore, this recipe celebrates various cultural appetites with its unique combination of seasonings.

 3. Slice top 1/2 inch of figs almost all the way through, but still attached.
 Use a 1/4-teaspoon measuring spoon to dig out fig flesh; put in a bowl.
-Add 2 tablespoons fig flesh to mushroom mixture and mix well.
-Stuff figs with mixture, overfilling slightly.
-Place stuffed figs in pan with sauce, spooning sauce over them.
+Add 2 tablespoons of fig flesh to the mushroom mixture and mix well.
+Stuff figs with the mixture, overfilling slightly.
+Place stuffed figs in a pan with the sauce, spooning sauce over them.
 Bring to a gentle boil; then reduce heat, cover, and simmer for about 15 minutes.

 PER SERVING (1): 103 cal, 38% fat cal, 5g fat (2g mono, 1g poly, 1g sat), 5mg chol, 1g protein, 16g carb, 3g fiber, 8mg sodium